A summer rhythm where keiki build confidence without pressure

 8-Week Core Program Builds confidence and core thinking habits

-12-Week Summer Camp Builds confidence plus momentum toward a substantial final project
+12-Week Summer Program Builds confidence plus momentum toward a substantial final project

 kid summer camp